fharper/resume/resume.md

 **Senior Developer Advocate, DigitalOcean** (2019/05 - 2020/02)

 - Created 10 000 hours of value to developers through speaking engagements, mentorship & videos
-- Lead the startup developer relations effort which resulted in thousands of dollars in MRR
+- Led the startup developer relations effort which resulted in thousands of dollars in MRR

 **Senior Developer Evangelist, Fitbit** (2017/11 - 2018/09)